Skip to content

 What is a bay bend bracket?

-A bay bend bracket joins two poles of the same diameter.
-They’re easy to bend by hand, making them ideal for curved windows.
-The curved design allows curtains to pull easily.
-Available in 19mm and 28mm diameter.
+A bay bend bracket connects two poles of the same diameter.
+They're easy to bend by hand, making them ideal for curved windows.
+Available in 19 mm and 28 mm diameters.

 What is an elbow connector?

-An elbow connector joins two poles of the same diameter.
-They have an adjustable angle, making them ideal for curved windows.
-Available in 19mm and 28mm diameter.
+An elbow connector also connects two poles of the same diameter, featuring an adjustable angle that suits curved windows.
+These are available in 19 mm and 28 mm diameters.

 How to measure bay windows for curtain tracks

-Starting from left to right, measure the width of the first window of your bay up to the angle of the next bay, continue until you’ve measured all bays.
-Make sure you write down the measurements in centimetres.
-Add an additional 20-30cm to the first and last sides of your bay windows (so you can tuck your curtains back without blocking the window).
-Add up the total length of all sides and you’re left with your complete bay window measurement.
+Step 1: Measure the width of the first window in your bay to the angle of the next bay, continuing until you’ve measured all bays.
+Document your measurements in centimetres, and add 20–30 cm to the first and last sides to allow for tucking back the curtains.
+Total all sides for your complete bay window measurement.

 What kind of curtain track can I use on bay windows?

 You have two options for installing bay window curtain tracks.
-Our bendable Kias coil tracks can be bent to fit bay windows (up to 500cm), or our Thira curtain tracks can be cut to the size of each section and connected with an angle connector.
-Both our Kias coil tracks and Thira tracks can support the load of heavier weight curtains, such as blackouts (up to 5kg).
-Both tracks can also be used with tape header curtains and sliding rolls.
+Our bendable Kias coil tracks can be shaped to fit bay windows (up to 500 cm), or our Thira curtain tracks can be cut to the size of each section and connected with an angle connector.
+Both track types can support the load of heavier curtains, such as blackout styles (up to 5 kg), and can be used with tape header curtains and sliding rolls.

 How many brackets/tracks do I need?